 4. Support mental health and wellbeing

-HR leaders must focus on the mental wellbeing of employees and look at how current policies and procedures can be adapted.
-It’s also important to encourage line managers to take the time to truly understand how each person is feeling emotionally.
+HR leaders must focus on the mental well-being of employees.
+They must look at how current policies and procedures can be adapted to be people-first.
+It’s also important to encourage line managers to take the time to truly understand how each person is feeling emotionally in this changing work environment.

 “People will be coming back to work with varying levels of loss and trauma,” remarks Susy Roberts.
 “Employers have to take a genuine interest in the wellbeing of their workforce and not just pay lip service to new requirements.”